On the algebraic numbers computable by some generalized Ehrenfest urns: Limiting behavior of urns

-where $\mathcal{B}_{k,y}$ is a binomial random variable with parameters $(k,y)$.
-The quantity $b(y)$ is the generalization to any rule of the polynomial obtained in \eqref{Eq:Vanish}.
-The meaning of this polynomial can be understood as follows: when $n$ is large, picking $k$ balls uniformly among $n$ balls, a proportion of $x$ of them being black, almost amounts to perform $k$ times an experiment with a probability $x$ of success.
-The quantity $\bi(x)$ represents then the expectation of the evolution of the number of black balls, after putting pack the $k$ recolored ones.
-The following lemma states this idea rigorously:
+The meaning of $b(y)$ can be understood as follows: when $n$ is large, picking $k$ balls uniformly among $n$ balls, a proportion $y$ of them being black, almost amounts to perform $k$ times an experiment with a probability $y$ of success.
+The quantity $\bi(y)$ then represents the expectation of the evolution of the number of black balls, after putting back the $k$ recolored ones, as stated in the following lemma: \begin{lem} For $y=c/n$ with $c\in \set{0,1,2,\dots,n}$, set